rossja/dotfiles/README.md

 This is a collection of configuration files I find handy

+## Homebrew

+1. cd into the public/homebrew directory
+1. Run `brew bundle install` to install everything in Brewfile
+1. If you prefer to use the minimal file run `brew bundle install --file=Brewfile.min` instead

 ## Cool ZSH prompt: Zero to Eleven

 ### on Mac OS X